BSc(Hons) Urban Planning

 There are also field trips, subsidised by the department.

-Visits to UK cities like included Manchester, Liverpool, London and Sheffield to explore live planning and development projects.
+Visits to UK cities to explore live planning and development projects.
+Past destinations have included Plymouth, Manchester, Liverpool, London and Sheffield.

 Learn in modern, well-equipped facilities, including our award-winning design studios.